ChrisHammond/HammerFlex/README.md

 Description
 -----------
 Another free open source skin for DNN (DotNetNuke) using Bootstrap 3.
+If you are looking for a Bootstrap 4 skin, [check out HammerHead](http://github.com/ChrisHammond/HammerHead).

 Installation and Customization
 ------------------------------